© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Image © Colleen Coombe | Dreamstime

-Before new beds are released onto the market, designers and manufacturers are often interested in the durability of the prototype product and how it performs during simulated use.
-To supply such information, SATRA uses a variety of test methods to provide data which can then be used to give answers or judgements on the performance or characteristics of the bed.
+Before new mattresses are released onto the market, designers and manufacturers are often interested in the durability of the prototype product and how it performs during simulated use.
+To supply such information, SATRA uses a test method to provide data which can then be used to give answers or judgements on the performance or characteristics of the mattress.

 Durability assessments

-The durability of the mattress is assessed using a fatigue test machine incorporating a large round roller with applies a load of 1400 ±7 N. It is operated according to the test method laid down is EN 1957:2012 – ‘Furniture – Beds and mattresses.
+The durability of the mattress is assessed using a fatigue test machine incorporating a large round roller which applies a load of 1400 ±7 N. It is operated in accordance with EN 1957:2012 – ‘Furniture – Beds and mattresses.
 Test methods for the determination of functional characteristics’.
 This ‘rapid best test’ subjects the mattress and/or bed base to 30,000 cycles at a rate of 16 ±2 cycles per minute.

 An ‘indentometer’ is used to measure the hardness and firmness of the mattress.
 The mattress is compressed using a loading pad under computer control and data is collected that enables the load versus indentation characteristics to be plotted.
 From this plot, EN 1957:2012 provides a mathematical calculation that gives a ‘hardness value’ in N/mm and also a ‘firmness rating’.
 The firmness rating is a number on a scale between one and ten, which expresses the firmness of the mattress.
 A rating of one corresponds to ‘very firm’ and a rating of ten corresponds to ‘very soft’.
 These measurements are completed before and after the main mattress rolling part of the test.

-The overall bed construction is assessed for the occurrence of any problems, including broken springs, broken stitching and tufts, displaced fillings and rucked of loose ticking.
+The overall construction is assessed for the occurrence of any defects, such as broken springs, broken stitching and tufts, displaced fillings and rucked of loose ticking.
 The whole process can be completed within one week after suitable conditioning has been carried out.

 How can we help?